AnyChart/docs.anychart.com/Gantt_Chart/Date_and_Time_Formats.md

 ## Overview

+misc:

+* This section lists the ways how you can format input dates...
+* The way how dates are displayed depends on...

 ## Input

-(?)
-This section lists the ways how you can format input dates.

 ### Unix Timestamp